jaswanthmanchuri/github-demo/README.md

 # github-demo
- A simploe demo.
+ A simple demo repository.
 How to use git.
-Basic command stuff.
+Basic Git command.